bespoke-code/CarND-P2-Traffic-Sign-Classifier/writeup_Project2_AndrejGeorgievski.md

 prediction from the five images found on the Internet.
 It's interesting to me that the network has the stop sign predicted as the mere fifth on the list, with very low probability.
 This might be due to the fact that there are relatively few stop sign images in the training set.
-Agumenting the dataset to balance out large differences in image numbers among classes may fix this issue.
+Agumenting the dataset to balance out large differences in image count among classes may fix this issue, as discussed in the dataset exploration part in this writeup.

 There is one instance (the third image) where the top prediction is given with less than 50% certainty, but it is still correctly predicted.
 Although low, the certainty of the first candidate is almost double that of